Olimac1954/Olimac1954/README.md

  <br><br>

 🇬🇧 English
-:mortar_board: I am a Technologist in Software Analysis and Development.
+-:mortar_board: I am a Technologist in Software Analysis and Development.

-:colombia: I studied in the MINTIC 2022 program in Colombia.
+-:colombia: I studied in the MINTIC 2022 program in Colombia.

-:technologist: I’m passionate about programming, always eager to learn and grow.
+-:technologist: I’m passionate about programming, always eager to learn and grow.

 :rocket: I’m currently looking for a new job opportunity.